Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 Which coach do you like here?

-I mean, i either coach is fine.
+I mean, either coach is fine.

-Well, Sean Payton's not a rookie, he's been around four or five seasons.
+He's been around four or five seasons.

-Yeah, but I mean, Super Bowl.
+Yeah, but I mean, Super Bowl?

 Oh, Super Bowl.